gyuminb/DataMining_Project/README.md

 This project develops a cryptocurrency recommendation system leveraging whale portfolio insights to provide actionable investment suggestions.
 By combining **Association Rule Mining (ARM)** and **Collaborative Filtering (CF)** techniques, the system generates personalized and trend-based recommendations.

+**Note**: This system is specifically designed for cryptocurrencies on the **Ethereum network**, as the dataset was collected exclusively from Ethereum-based wallet addresses on **Etherscan**.
+Recommendations may not include coins outside the Ethereum ecosystem.

 ---

 ## **Project Overview**